bigdreamsweb3/JuliaOS/README.md

     Core --> Raydium
 ```

+## Repository Overview

+The JuliaOS repository contains several interacting components organized in separate directories, which we will briefly go over before diving deeper into some of them:

+- `a2a/` &ndash; contains an implementation of the A2A server (which requires the JuliaOS Backend to run);
+- `backend/` &ndash; contains the most recent version of the JuliaOS Backend, realizing the agent functionality alongside an attached server and database;
+- `docs/` &ndash; contains several translations of the base README file;
+- `python/` &ndash; contains the implementation of the python `juliaos` module which can be used to write scripts interacting with the JuliaOS backend, with several such example scripts also included;
+- `config/`, `julia/`, `packages/` and `workflows/` are leftovers from an earlier state of the repository, currently deprecated, but left with the potential of being partially integrated into the current state at some point in the future.

+### The JuliaOS Backend

+In the `backend/` subdirectory, you can find the core of the agent framework, including a database and a server providing access to the agent functionality.
+It also includes the OpenAPI specification of the server interface (found at `backend/src/api/spec/api-spec.yaml`) which is used to generate parts of the server as well as the python modules, and can be used to generate parts of other frontend clients as well.

+More specific information can be found in its README at [`backend/README.md`](./backend/README.md).

+### The A2A Server

+The A2A server can be found in the `a2a/` subdirectory, as a Python application separate which is separate from the JuliaOS Backend server, but needs it for its functionality.
+You can find more information about it in its README at [`a2a/README.md`](./a2a/README.md).

+### The Python Module

+The `python/` subdirectory contains the implementation of the `juliaos` Python module, which can be used to interact programatically with the JuliaOS Backend.
+Under `python/scripts/` you will find several example scripts to illustrate how to use the module.

+For more information, see its dedicated README at [`python/README.md`](./python/README.md).

+### Deprecated Code

+Across the repository, including in some of the top-level files, you may find references to files contained in some of the subdirectories described here as "deprecated" &ndash; while these parts of the codebase are not used by the current versions of the components, described in the previous sections, they are left in the repository in case some parts of them get reused later and integrated with the rest of the repository.
+The `julia/` subdirectory contains the julia code of a previous implementation of the JuliaOS Backend, while `packages/` provides supporting packages for this backend, generally written in other languages such as TypeScript and Python.

 ## 🧑‍🤝‍🧑 Community & Contribution

 JuliaOS is an open-source project, and we welcome contributions from the community!
 Whether you're a developer, a researcher, or an enthusiast in decentralized technologies, AI, and blockchain, there are many ways to get involved.